-Co-sponsored by the Center for Women and Work (CWW) and the Institute for Women’s Leadership, Women Investing in and Guiding Students (WINGS) is an eight month college-to-career mentoring program designed to link selected Rutgers undergraduate women with successful professionals in a mentoring .
+Co-sponsored by the Center for Women and Work (CWW) and the Institute for Women’s Leadership, Women Investing in and Guiding Students (WINGS) is an eight month college-to-career mentoring program designed to link selected Rutgers undergraduate women with successful professionals from our corporate partners.
 Through an eight-month relationship, WINGS students build a network of valuable professional connections, develop skills to become more valuable to an organization and learn how to contribute to the unique social environment of the workplace.

-Students accepted into WINGS will receive one credit offered by the Labor Studies department of the School of Management & Labor Relations issued at the end of the spring semester of the program year.
+Students accepted into WINGS are eligible to receive one credit offered by the Labor Studies department of the School of Management & Labor Relations issued at the end of the spring semester of the program year.

 What can WINGS do for you?

 - Build a network of valuable professional connections